The spiritually-minded man understands that Christ Crucified is God’s true power and wisdom - 1 Corinthians 2:14.

-To others, it refers to things, not of this physical universe, ones that are supernatural, otherworldly, immaterial, invisible, and timeless.
+Overused today, the English term ‘spiritual’ is virtually meaningless.
+To some, it is synonymous with religion.
+To be religious is to be spiritual.
+To others, it refers to things that are not of this physical universe, things and beings that are supernatural, otherworldly, noncorporeal, invisible, and timeless.

 In

-popular preaching, one who is “spiritual” has the ability to peer into the
+popular preaching, one who is “spiritual” can peer into the “spirit realm” where,

 The

-New Testament (pneumatikos), occurring only 26 times in the Greek
+Testament (pneumatikos), occurring only 26 times in the Greek text, and

-remaining cases, 16 are found in 1 Corinthians, and not coincidentally.
-One
+16 are found in 1 Corinthians, and not coincidentally.

-group at Corinth pointed to their exercise of the gift of tongues as evidence
+group at Corinth pointed to their extensive use of the gift of tongues as

-of their superior “spirituality.”
+evidence of their “spirituality.”
 Paul responded by presenting what true

 spirituality is, namely, the recognition of the significance of Christ